Kumkum-566/react-native-travel-app-project/README.md

 * `TravelTips.jsx`: Contains a list of helpful travel tips.
 * `WelcomeScreen.jsx`: The initial welcome screen for the app.
 * `index.jsx`: The entry point for the Expo app.
-* `teamInfoScreen.jsx`: Displays information about the development team.

 ***